lavafroth/lavafroth.github.io/content/post/changing-recents-provider-on-eos.md

 adb push boot.img /storage/emulated/0/Download/
 ```

-> NOTE: You could also do this over MTP (file transfer) but it may corrupt files and is hence discouraged.
+> NOTE: You could also push the image over MTP (file transfer) but it may corrupt files and is hence discouraged.

 ### Installing APatch